ciaranframe/livingmusicreport/README.md

 # Living Music Report
 ### :musical_note: The open dataset for the Living Music Report

 Welcome to the open dataset for the Living Music Report.
-We welcome fact-checking, investigation and re-use of the data found within!
+Fact-checking, investigation and re-use of the data found within is all welcome!

 This dataset is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
 Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).